MarkKelly00/codeLocker/ReadMe.md

 ## Installation

 Dependancies:
-1. Open the development folder and beginning by running the command "npm i".
+1. Open the development folder and begin by running the command "npm i".
 2. After those installations have ran, cd into the client folder and run the command "npm i".

 Next we need to check the development settings:
 1. In server.js, remove "process.env.MONGODB_URI ||" if it is there.
 2. in routes/api/.index.js comment out lines 7-9 if they are not already.
-3. in components/Auth0/Auth)providerWithHistory.js. set "http://localhost:3000/dashboard" as the redirectUri on line 19.
+3. in components/Auth0/Auth/providerWithHistory.js set "http://localhost:3000/dashboard" as the redirectUri on line 19.

 To start the application, cd into the Devlop folder and run npm start.